franciscomvargas/crawler.template/README.md

 """

 _requirement = """
-You have to open the doors, I can only give you one key
+You need to open the doors, I can only give you one key
 """
 ```